hyperledger/fabric-private-chaincode/README.md

 ## Project Status

-Hyperledger Fabric Private Chaincode operates as a Hyperledger Labs project.
+Hyperledger Fabric Private Chaincode was accepted via a Hyperledger Fabric [RFC](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md) and is now under development.
+Before, the project operated as a Hyperledger Labs project.
 This code is provided solely to demonstrate basic Fabric Private Chaincode mechanisms and to facilitate collaboration to refine the project architecture and define minimum viable product requirements.
 The code provided in this